High-pressure Waterjet cutting and its advantages

 Speed and accuracy can vary according to the texture and thickness of the materials that you are using as well as the cut quality desired.
 For rubber and gasket cutting, we have waterjet machines whose motion capabilities enable traversing at 2.54 to 76,200 linear mm per minute.

 Technijet provides software which can reliably calculate the optimal cutting speeds for a wide range of materials.
 To ensure a precise result our team will gladly perform test cuts on a sample of your chosen material.
 The cutting speed is influenced by variable factors such as the type of edge quality required.
 Factors including the quantity of abrasive, the cutting pressure, size of orifice and focusing tube, pump horsepower and so on, may be tweaked to achieve the desired results.
 We can tailor our services depending if speed or the most precise cut is of greater importance to the task at hand.

 We cut every material with respect and care

 We listen to your needs, making your dreams a reality and cutting your materials to your desired size and shape.

 Only the Best Professional Services for A Perfect Cutting Solution

-Our Waterjet cutting system allows us to precisely cut and shape most materials, leaving you with the best possible end solution.
+Our high-pressure Waterjet cutting system allows us to precisely cut and shape most materials, leaving you with the best possible end solution.